Summer's Legacy [Moved]

 Ezra returned Nettie to the carriage, promising that Cody could ride Solomon on the way back.
 Both children were moved to the rear seat and admonished to behave themselves so Kate could concentrate on driving.
 Ezra reined in behind it the carriage, stopped the big gelding and turned in the saddle.
 His eyes scanned the rolling hills and valley he had just ridden through, then gazed for a moment at the soaring peaks of the Chogun Mountains that surrounded the valley, protected it and sometimes trapped those that lived within it.
 In the distance, he could see the deep blue waters of the small lakes that dotted the land and glimmered in the sun.
 Across the valley and well up on the side of one of the mountain slopes, Ezra caught another glint of light.
 It was the sun reflecting off the windows of Blackbird Lodge, the main ranch house.
 It was a beautiful and peaceful place, a stunning vista in a territory that majored in spectacular landscapes.
 And, it was a heritage that needed cherished and protected for another generation.

 Sighing, Ezra turned Solomon back to the road and sent him off at a slow, easy trot.
 He would check for telegrams in town.
-Maybe Quentin Cantrell had found young Jess.
+Maybe Quentin Cantrell had found young Shade.
 Maybe they were on their way home right at that moment.
 God forbid that anything happened to them on the long road home!